rfielding/concurrent/README.md

 ===========================

 Formal queueing theory has some interesting insights, but trying to extract a model out of a real system is problematic.
 Measuring service times directly is hard.
-Simply simiulating a system and instrumenting the simulation, or measuring a real system are useful approaches to extracting insights.
+Simply instrumenting a simulation, or measuring a real system are useful approaches to extracting insights.

 If instead, you can simply supply task measurements, in a similar fashion to Spans (Prometheus counter and gauge),